Tekki/docker-mojolicious/README.md

 `mariadb` and `mysql` both include DBD::MariaDB and DBD::mysql.
 The difference is in the C libraries they are built with.

+¹ For the moment the `mysql` tag is not updated because the libraries don't compile on Debian Bookworm.

 # How to use this image